-Music, food, and crafts are all common themes in festivals in Slovenia and most celebrations take place during the boisterous summer months.
+Music, food, and crafts are all common themes in Slovenia holidays and most celebrations take place during the boisterous summer months.

 The Ljubljana Festival is Slovenia’s biggest cultural event, with performers from all over the world providing 10 weeks of dance, opera, and musical performances.
 First held in the summer of 1953, the production runs annually from June until September, encompassing 50 to 70 individual shows.